 At Albion, we believe it is our responsibility to facilitate every student’s journey toward finding their purpose.
 One way that students discover this direction in life is to work while in college.
 As a residential college, we can and do provide developmental work opportunities students can connect to their academic and career goals.
-As students return to campus, we always hear “how can I get a campus job.”
-To meet this responsibility, particularly in this particular moment, we are building a new Albion Internship and Mentoring (AIM) Network.

 Please use the Find On-Campus Jobs page to learn how to search for positions, complete your paperwork, and complete timesheet entries

 All campus jobs will require a job and learning outcomes descriptions with the goal that we will provide a strong professional work experience for your student employees.
 Departments are encouraged to think both about specific skills and about the transferable skills that all employers seek in new hires.
 We also encourage you to create a tiered student employment system where students increase their responsibilities as they move through their college years.
 This is a win-win for students and the College, as it builds talent and allows students to play greater roles to support you and your work.

 Please make sure that you have an approved job description and learning plan for each position or the funding could be in jeopardy for this position.
 The Career and Internship Center will be assisting with training efforts and we can provide you with assistance when needed.
 Job description templates and learning plan outlines for you to adapt as a way to help move this process forward are available.
 You are encouraged to develop a tiered student employment system to increase student expectations as they gain experience.
 This program is an example of how Albion College will set itself apart from other higher education institutions.